sproffer/search_with_OpenAI/README.md

 A user has the flexibilty to build up personalized knowledgebase, including medical records (treatment and prevention), your favorite bible or books reflecting your moral compass, materials reflecting your cultural background and traditions.
-To make the response of a search (such as below) more suitable to the user.
+Make the response of a search (such as below) more suitable to the user.
 ##### What is a healthy diet?
 ##### Should I eat pork or beef?
 Should I eat fish?
 ##### How to compare gas stove vs electric stove, which one is better?